-What’s Included: Accommodation (see options below), a large shared workspace (in the Outback common room, yurt or a marquee), full use of park amenities, residency programming, facilitation and closing event (artists chose to open their studio, or participate in a formal exhibition).
+What’s Included: Accommodation (see options below), a large shared workspace (in the Outback common room, yurt or a marquee), full use of park amenities, residency programming, social media promotion, facilitation and closing event (artists chose to open their studio, or participate in a formal exhibition).

 Artists who are camping must bring their own tent and camping supplies.
 Either a lawn or forest campsite is available.
 The lawn sites are located around the ponds and are relatively close to washrooms & showers.
 The forest sites are wilderness camping in unspoiled forest.
 These are far from most amenities.
 Photos and details for camping are available here.

 Four artists sleep in a Cosy Camp Cabin, which have two sets of bunk beds.
 Gender can be fluid and non apparent, and we do our best to accommodate artists to their preference.
 The cabins have heating, a BBQ, picnic table, kitchennette with microwave and small fridge, coffeemaker with supplies, dishes and utensils, bed linens and bathroom towels.
 Water faucets are on the outside of the cabins, and public washrooms with showers just metres down the pathway.
 For photos and more information on sharing a cabin read the section on the Camp Cabins here.